Golf School District 67

 Golf School District 67 is located in Morton Grove, Illinois.
 The Village of Morton Grove is approximately 13 miles north of downtown Chicago.
 The district consists of two schools: Hynes Elementary School and Golf Middle School.
 Students in Pre-Kindergarten through fourth grade attend Hynes Elementary School, and those in grades five through eight attend Golf Middle School.
 The school district has an enrollment of approximately 695 students (as of 2022) and is served by 90 teachers and staff.

-The school district serves students in parts of Morton Grove and Niles.
-Geographically the district also includes portions of Glenview and Skokie that lack residents.
-Despite its name, the district does not include any part of Golf, Illinois, although it did prior to 1980.
+The school district serves students in parts of Morton Grove, Niles, and Glenview (Reserve at Glenview apartment community).
+Geographically the district also includes a portion of Skokie that lack residents.
+Despite its name, the district does not include any part of Golf, Illinois, although it did prior to 1982.

 As of the 2000 census, the district's total population was 6,738, with 2,446 households.

 The district serves approximately 695 students.